 The FlySet consists of a durable three-stranded rope fixed to the ceiling with a 360 degree swivel point at an adjustable length with two attachment loops.
-The FlyBar, a 4.5lb neoprene coated attachable steel bar, is placed through the two loops, which can be varied in height, to create an apparatus that strengthens and lengthens the body as you experience the sensation of flying during the workout.
+The FlyBar, a 4.5lb neoprene coated attachable steel bar, is placed through the two loops, which can be varied in height, to create an apparatus that strengthens and lengthens the Healthy Body as you experience the sensation of flying during the workout.

 And if flying isn’t quite your style, consider trying Jukari Fit to Flex, a routine that uses resistance bands to improve strength and tone muscles.

 Love Latin dancing?
 Gyms across the country have started offering Zumba fitness programs that combine Latin rhythms and dance moves with aerobics and strength training.
-The routines feature interval training sessions where fast and slow rhythms and resistance training are combined to tone and sculpt your body while burning fat.
+The routines feature interval training sessions where fast and slow rhythms and resistance training are combined to tone and sculpt your Healthy Body while burning fat.